apache/beam/playground/load_your_code.md

 You will need the snippet ID to embed the Playground with snippet into a website page.

 ### Source 2.
-Add a snippet

-Playground refers to snippets as runnable examples that are prepared in a way to highlight and focus on key concepts, and hides all non-essential code from user.
-This can be a useful feature to enable runnable examples in documentation, tutorials, and other website-based learning content by displaying just the relevant content while retaining ability to run the snippet.
-Here is an example how a snippet looks to a user:
-TODO: embed an example
+How to add an unlisted example to Playground

-Snippets can be added to Playground Examples Catalog with `TODO: unlisted` tag - this is the recommended method for snippets for the Apache Beam website documentation.
-Advantages:
-- Apache Beam repository CI will verify the snippet builds and runs correctly.
-- Playground Example Catalog caches the snippet graph and output reducing load time for users.
+Not all examples must be visible in the example dropdown.
+Some examples are best in the context of Apache Beam documentation.
+To embed them into the documentation use unlisted examples.
+They work and are checked and cached the same way as public examples.

 Proceed the same way as with [Source 1.
-Playground Examples Catalog](#source-1-add-an-example-to-playground-examples-catalog) except:
+Playground Examples Catalog](#source-1-how-to-add-an-example-to-playground-examples-catalog) except:
-1. Use the directory... **TODO**
-2. Use an empty list for `categories` attribute: `categories: []`
+1. Use an empty list for `categories` attribute: `categories: []`
-3. Do not use the following attributes:
+2. Do not use the following attributes:
    - `default_example`
    - `tags`